 How to test the interface for usability?

-Ann, as we promised at the beginning of the article, we are now going to tell you a little about testing the interface.
+And, as we promised at the beginning of the article, now we are going to tell you a little about testing the interface.
 Why is this so important?

 - firstly, during the development of the interface, errors could creep into it and that will affect the operation of the entire program or resource;